hrgui/vite-platform-extensions-playground/README.md

 1. `npm install`
 2. `PLATFORM=ps5 npm run dev`

-Now the app will only import files that are just for ps5.
+Now the app will only prioritize imports that are for ps5, and fallback to the default variant if it is not available.

 Change it for ps4: